AshleyF/Forthkit/hardware/stack/readme.md

 26. `PUSH` - Push top of data stack to return stack
 27. `POP` - Pop top of return stack to data stack
 28. `PEEK` - Copy top of return stack to data stack
-29. `NEXT` - If R <= 0, drop R and continue, otherwise R-- and loop to address in next cell
 30. `EX` - Swap R <-> PC
 31. `RET` - Return from call